 One of the convenient, and in this case inconvenient, factors of CPAP tubes is that they tend to be around 6 feet in length.
 That’s to ensure that you have the ability to remain somewhat mobile even while using your CPAP device.
 Some standard tubes and hoses can even be upwards of 10 feet long, once again to give you as much mobility and convenience when you need to use the device.
 But it’s not exactly feasible to travel with 10 feet of tubing in your duffel bag, carry-on or luggage.
 That’s why many heated hoses and tubing for CPAP devices or even humidifiers will be of a smaller size and more convenient length to make it easier to travel with.
 Unfortunately, these may be costly options but that can be a great help for those able to afford them.
 When it comes to your health and your breathing, make sure to purchase the product that is right for you and your devices.

-When you need to sanitize those many types of tubes we just discussed, there’s no more convenient option than the Sleep8 Ozone Cleaner.
+When you need to disinfect those many types of tubes we just discussed, there’s no more convenient option than the Sleep8 Ozone Cleaner.
 Rather than some cumbersome or massive device, or a system with a messy clean-up, you simply place your tubes and masks into the reusable zip-locked bag included in the package and clean your supplies with the touch of a button

 50% of people who use a CPAP give up.